For all those big chocolate fans, you can grow these Plants that Smell Like Chocolate at home. Check out the Best Chocolate-Scented Flowers.

-It is also known as the chocolate flower (Berlandiera lyrata) due to its delicious chocolate like smell.
-It is a yellow-flowering perennial nectar plant that not only smells good to humans, but is also an allurement for bees, bumblebees, and butterflies.
+It is also known as the chocolate flower due to its delicious chocolate-like smell.
+This is one of the best Chocolate Scented Flowers that not only smells good to humans but also allures bees, bumblebees, and butterflies.

 2. Chocolate Cosmos

 Chocolate cosmos adorns itself with amazing deep brown flowers that emit a rich smell of chocolate.
 It enjoys rich, moist soil and warm temperate and subtropical climates under USDA zones 8-10.